motacsadriano/WebScrapingPoCs/README.md

 # WebScrapingPoCs
-PoCs for Webscraping in Python
+Using Python for Webscraping in Internet Pages - PoCs